 By Nicholas Spiller

-One of the most difficult arts in soccer is the ability to take the ball past a defender in a 1 on 1 situation.
+Coerver trickery from five masters of the game.
+One of the most difficult arts in soccer is the ability to take the soccer ball past a defender in a 1 on 1 situation.
 Mastering a variety of tricks will make any player much more successful at easing past opponents and provides great opportunities to score goals and win games.
 The following tricks will add wonders to your game if you learn them:

 The Step Over